awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ![Images/multi-account/Architecture1.png](/Cost/200_Cloud_Intelligence/Images/multi-account/Architecture1.png?classes=lab_picture_small)

-If you have just one payer account, a dedicated account for dashboards is still a recommended option.
+If you have just one management (payer) account, a dedicated account for dashboards is still a recommended option.

 Another frequent use case is __multi linked account__ setup.
 When AWS Customer has a number of AWS Accounts but no access to management (payer) account.
 In this case it is possible to configure CUR in each account and set up a replication to one account that will be used for dashboards.
 Thus the replication architecture is similar to the schema with multi-payer described on the schema above.
 An only difference is that in this case a local CUR must be activated in the destination account.

 This section provide deep dive on automated way to aggregate the Cost and Usage Report data across multiple accounts.

-If you have multiple management(payer) accounts or if you just want to transfer CUR from payer to a deducated account, you can follow these steps to configure CUR aggregation.
-Also you can [add or delete account]({{< ref "#add-or-delete-accounts-to-an-existing-multi-account-deployment" >}}) later.
+If you have multiple management(payer) accounts or if you just want to transfer CUR from management(payer) to a deducated account, you can follow these steps to configure CUR aggregation.
+Also you can add or delete account later.

-The CloudFormation template must be installed:
+The same CloudFormation template must be installed in:

 1. In one or more **Source Accounts**, where CFN will activate a new CUR, an S3 bucket and a replication rule.
 2. In the **Destination** or data collection account, where CFN will create an S3 bucket for CUR aggregation.